Figuring out what to eat can be a challenge of epic proportions for the Highly Sensitive Person (HSP), because everything we eat affects us so much.

 - If you’re feeling stressed, give yourself extra magnesium and B vitamins.

-For more tips, check out my guide to thriving as a highly sensitive person.
+For more tips, check out my article The 14 keys to thriving as a Highly Sensitive Person.